Globalshopper/GSPay-php/README.md

 - Order payment result call back address.
 	- [@See Interface Specification 1.Order payment result （See follow process 1.4）][Interface_01]
-	- Will be called at least 2 times normally.
+	- Will be called at least 1 time normally.
-	- The first time we will call this to update payment result to you and then skip to your SELLER_RETURN_URL (your customized order confirmation page address).
+	- The first time we will call this to update payment result basically the same time with SELLER_RETURN_URL (your customized order confirmation page address).
 	- The second time we will call this just to update payment result to you, in case you did not receive the payment result at the first time , this situation will happen when the order submite page is closed before the payment result call back.
 	- Maybe we will call this more than 2 times , this is becasue our server can not be sure that your web site server have received the payment result data successfully.
 We will try to resend 5 times at most.
 ```php